shawnr/practical-javascript-2-webapps/visual-feedback/core-concept-visual-feedback.md

 # Core Concept: Visual Feedback
+As a user interacts with our software (website, application, game, etc.), they cause changes to happen in the system.
+The user might search for a city and then request the weather forecast for that city.
+They might search for a word and receive a set of data back from a dictionary API.
+They will undoubtedly interact with whatever features we have built for them, and that will causes changes in the system.

+It might seem obvious to state that those changes are meaningless unless we actually show the results of those changes to the user.
+If we do not display the weather forecast or list of definitions for a word, then the user will find no value in using our software.
+So it is obvious that we need to actually show the information, but what is less obvious (especially as we begin our practice as web developers) is how important the visual presentation of that information can be in helping the user both succeed at using our software and enjoy the experience.

+There are many people in the world who aim to write software that people need.
+In many cases, being the first person to create a software tool has guaranteed a successful project.
+But as competition increases, as problems become more complex, and as users become more savvy, it takes more than simply performing the task to make a successful software project.
+It is important to use all of our tools and abilities to increase user engagement and appreciation of the tool, and that is the direct result of building a tool that better serves the user.

 ## Interface Design
+Providing the user with a pleasurable and useful experience relies on a solid interface design.
+This should always be the first place we begin to consider the user's needs and how the software we are building fits into their larger experience (both online and off).
+It might be that our site will primarily be used by users on mobile devices or tablets.
+It might be that one portion of the tasks our users want to perform will be completed in the office computer, and another portion of those tasks will be completed on mobile devices.
+There are myriad possibilities for how our software will fit into lives, processes, and workflows beyond the screen (and another myriad for how it will interact with those same things "within" the screen, too).

+For our purposes here, we will focus primarily on improving the visual feedback of our software through messaging and animation.
+However, both of those things rely on already having a sensible approach to the interface.
+And all of these techniques and thoughts go hand-in-hand, so it's important to do our best to think about them in relation to each other.

+Here are some general tips that will help us make better use of messages and animation in our projects:

+* Use proper HTML structures to contain information.
+Use specific structures where possible (e.g. lists, asides, headers, footers), and respect proper tag nesting and hierarchy rules.
+* Organize information into distinct areas contained within parent elements.
+(This becomes very easy to do if we are building our pages from distinct components, each of which handle one specific set of data or feature.)
+* Use "wrapper" elements (e.g. `div` or `span`), or use containers like list elements (e.g. `ul` and `ol`), to contain information and create a logical hierarchy.

 ## Messaging
 In web applications, being able to let the user know about changes to the system they are using is a critical aspect of designing a responsive, friendly system.
 In order to communicate changes that may not be possible to represent more clearly to the user through any other means, we often use "messages".
 Messages come in many shapes and sizes.
 The "loading throbber" that we see when loading data in software is a form of message.
 There are global messages, local messages, and all different styles and conventions of displaying messages.